Landlord-Tech/landlord-tech-landing-page/src/markdown/blog/resources-how-to-implement-a-pet-friendly-policy-at-your-rental-property.md

 ### Utilize a Pet Management Software Solution

-Managing pets at your rental property can be a complex task, and it can become overwhelming as the number of pet-owning tenants increases.
+[Managing pets at your rental property](https://landlordtech.com/resources/five-tips-for-managing-pets-on-your-rental-properties)can be a complex task, and it can become overwhelming as the number of pet-owning tenants increases.
 As a result, landlords and property managers are turning to pet management software as a way to streamline processes and ensure compliance with laws and regulations.

-Before settling on a solution, be sure to research the features that each provides.
+Before settling on a solution, be sure to research the [features](https://landlordtech.com/resources/top-pet-management-software-features-for-properties) that each provides.
 Most pet management software can help automate tasks such as tracking the number and type of pets at your property.
 Other solutions, such as [OurPetPolicy](https://landlordtech.com/products), even go as far as verifying emotional support animals for you, which is an important step to ensure compliance with fair housing laws.
 [Pet management software](https://landlordtech.com/resources/pet-management-platforms-are-worth-the-investment-here-is-why) can even help set up lawyer-vetted pet policies and provide you with documentation such pet addendums.

 ![Use a pet management software solution for your rental property](/assets/pet_management_software_solution_for_rental_property.png)